|Adolf Hitler giving a speech|

-What's even stranger is that some apparently were initiated by Nazi Germany.
+What's even stranger is that some apparently were initiated by the Third Reich.

 Some of these peace talks are fairly well known.
 However, any attempt at peace by the Germans is completely discounted by just about everybody as simply a Hitler trick or propaganda.
 For instance, Hitler made several speeches in the fall of 1939, after he had conquered Poland, containing very broad suggestions that everybody should just "let it go" and allow him keep his conquests.
 These were immediately brushed off by the British and French governments, so they can't really be considered any kind of peace "discussion."
 Hitler would have been delighted to have been forgiven immediately for his invasion of Poland, but that wasn't something the Allies were prepared to even consider.

 On the other hand, there also were some attempts at peace by the Allies that have been kept very low-key, both at the time and in historical studies.
 They generally are considered either unrealistic or just an attempt to trick Hitler in return.
 There appears to have been some substance to some of the discussions, especially the later ones, so let's go through them.

 |Hermann Goering arrives at the Bredstedt train station for the drive out to the Dahlerus farmhouse.
 Crowds of local people have been alerted to expect a special visitor due to elaborate police precautions, and some can be seen in the foreground.|